jswank-lfm/lexingtonfriends.org/site/content/worship.md

 sacraments.
 We sit together in silence, in a circular formation, facing each other.
 We seek to still our minds in order to "listen" and learn how we are spiritually led.
 If someone is moved, he or she may speak from the silence.
 Such spoken messages are usually brief.
-Some weeks, there may half a dozen messages spoken during the hour, and occasionally we sit in silence for the whole hour.
+Some weeks, there may be half a dozen messages spoken during the hour, and occasionally we sit in silence for the whole hour.